ninjablocks/developer-docs/source/apireference/service/updates.rst

 **Return Value**

-:ref:`.updatable-packages <apireference_>`The list of packages to be updated/installed
+:ref:`updatable-packages <apireference_service_updates>`The list of packages to be updated/installed

 .. _apireference_service_updates_methods_getProgress: